Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 What does this mean, practically?
 It means you shouldn't just put your money in one place — say, your home — and hope that the gamble pays off.
 What if a new trash-processing facility moves onto your block, or a fizzy cocktail of government policy and opportunistic investors creating arcane classes of investments causes an artificial housing bubble that inflates values meteorically until the whole thing collapses?
 Not that anything like that could happen.

 Does diversification really work?

-“If you had the ability to predict what the best stock or the best sector or the best country was going to be, then diversification would be a terrible idea,” says Wealthsimple portfolio manager Dan Tersigni.
+“If you had the ability to predict what the best stock or the best sector or the best country was going to be, then diversification would be a terrible idea,” says Wealthsimple advisor Dan Tersigni.
 “All you'd have to do is buy as much as possible of whatever's going to do the best.
 Sadly, nobody has that crystal ball.”